will-abb/personal-configurations/README.md

 # Personal Configurations Repository

 Welcome to my personal configurations repository!
 This collection represents the custom setups, scripts, and configurations that I use across my environments for system administration, DevOps workflows, and productivity enhancements.
+This repository is for **demonstration purposes only**.

 ## Overview